Financial-Times/internal-content-api/README.md

 --content-unroller-app-health-uri "http://localhost:8080/__content-unroller-api/__health" \
 --graphite-tcp-address "graphite.ft.com:2003" \
 --graphite-prefix "coco.services.$ENV.internal-content.%i"
 ```

-With Docker:

-* Built by Docker Hub on merge to master: [coco/internal-content-api](https://hub.docker.com/r/coco/internal-content-api/)
 * CI provided by CircleCI: [internal-content-api](https://circleci.com/gh/Financial-Times/internal-content-api)

 When deployed locally arguments are optional.

 ## Endpoints

 ### GET

 /internalcontent/{uuid}
 Example
 `curl -v http://localhost:8084/internalcontent/9358ba1e-c07f-11e5-846f-79b0e3d20eaf`

 The read should return the internal content of an article (i.e. an aggregation of enriched content plus internal components).

 #### Optional Parameters

 `unrollContent={boolean}`, default *false*

-When `true` all the dynamic content components in the response(main image, body embedded images, lead images and alternative images) get expanded with the content as content-public-read service was called for that dynamic component.
-This service does not call content-public-read directly, but uses content-unroller which is responsible to get the requested dynamic components.
-When `false` the response contains only the IDs to the dynamic components.
+When `true` dynamic content, main image, body embedded images, lead images and alternative images get expanded with the content as content-public-read service was called for that dynamic component.
+This service uses content-unroller which is responsible to get the requested dynamic components.
+When `false` the response contains only the IDs of the dynamic content and images (main image, body embedded images, lead images and alternative images).

-404 if article with given uuid does not exist.
+`404` if article with given uuid does not exist.

-503 when one of the collaborating mandatory services is inaccessible.
+`503` when one of the collaborating mandatory services is inaccessible.

 In case `handler-path` / `HANDLER_PATH` is set to something else other than `internalcontent`,
 for example to `internalcontent-preview`, the endpoint will change accordingly to:

-/internalcontent-preview/{uuid}
+`/internalcontent-preview/{uuid}`

 Example in this case will be:
 `curl -v http://localhost:8084/internalcontent-preview/9358ba1e-c07f-11e5-846f-79b0e3d20eaf`

 ### Admin endpoints

 Healthchecks: [http://localhost:8084/__health](http://localhost:8084/__health)

 good-to-go: [http://localhost:8084/__gtg](http://localhost:8084/__gtg)